 The Central Bank of the Islamic Republic of Iran (CBI) is Iran's financial regulator.
 The Central Bank of the Islamic Republic of Iran (CBI) is responsible for organizing and supervising banks and financial institutions.
 The Central Bank of the Islamic Republic of Iran (CBI) 's responsibilities include protecting and preventing the Iranian financial system from financial crimes.
 Iran's Anti-Money Laundering Law came into force on February 6, 2008.
 The law includes money laundering crime and measures to prevent it.

-Organizations have to identify and verify the identity of the customer before opening an account or performing the customer transaction.
+Organizations have to identify and verify the customer's identity before opening an account or performing the customer transaction.
 Organizations determine the risk level of the customer by making necessary controls.
 High-risk customers can pose threats to organizations.
 Organizations have to implement AML control processes specific to high-risk customers.

 Organizations must employ an AML Compliance officer to ensure the organization's AML compliance.
 Compliance officers follow the relevant regulations and meet the AML requirements.
 AML compliance officers ensure the organization's commitment to AML policy.
 AML compliance officers are responsible for detecting suspicious transactions and reporting to Financial Intelligence Units (FIU).